-Blastocystis hominis is a microscopic organism that may be found in the stools of healthy people who aren't having any digestive symptoms.
-Blastocystis hominis is also sometimes found in the stools of people who have diarrhea, abdominal pain or other gastrointestinal problems.
+Blastocystis hominis is a microscopic organism that sometimes is found in the stools of people who have ingested contaminated food or water.
+It can be found in healthy people who aren't having digestive symptoms, and it's also sometimes found in the stools of people who have diarrhea, abdominal pain or other gastrointestinal problems.

-Researchers don't yet fully understand the role that Blastocystis hominis plays, if any, in causing an infection.
-Certain forms of Blastocystis hominis may be more likely to be linked to an infection with symptoms.
-Sometimes, blastocystis simply lives in a person's digestive tract without causing harm.
+Researchers don't fully understand the role Blastocystis hominis plays, if any, in causing disease.
+Certain forms of the organism might be more likely to be linked to an infection with symptoms.
+Most commonly, blastocystis simply lives in a person's digestive tract without causing harm.

-A Blastocystis hominis infection usually clears up on its own.
+Blastocystis hominis, also known as blastocystis spp or Blastocystis hominis infection, usually clears on its own.
 There are no proven treatments for these infections.
-But, if your symptoms don't get better, your doctor may recommend trying certain medications.

-Signs and symptoms that might be associated with blastocystis include:
+Signs and symptoms possibly associated with Blastocystis hominis include:

 - Excessive gas (flatulence)